Teens Allegedly Sabotaged Donald Trump’s Tulsa Rally By Reserving ‘Hundreds’ Of Tickets To Ensure Low Turnout

 In addition to blaming violent protests, Parscale also claimed on Twitter that opponents of the president had prevented people from entering the locale and blocked metal detectors.

-Meanwhile, the Trump campaign has not yet addressed the new reports that hundreds of young people had deliberately tried to influence low turnout.
+The Trump campaign has not yet addressed the new reports that hundreds of young people had deliberately tried to influence low turnout.